CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: FROM_TZ(datetime, timezone_string)

-    Converts date/time type without timezone as date/time type with timezone by adding timezone to DATETIME/TIME typed value.
-Input value's type is DATETIME or TIME, and the result value's type is DATETIMETZ or TIMETZ.
+    Converts date/time type without timezone as date/time type with timezone by adding timezone to DATETIME typed value.
+Input value's type is DATETIME, and the result value's type is DATETIMETZ.

-    :param datetime: DATETIME 타입의 값 또는 TIME 타입의 값
+    :param datetime: DATETIME
-    :param timezone_string: 타임존 오프셋 또는 지역 이름을 나타내는 문자열. 예: '+05:00', 'Asia/Seoul'. 단, `datetime` 인자의 타입이 TIME 타입인 경우, 오프셋만 허용한다.
+    :param timezone_string: String representing a timezone name or and offset '+05:00', 'Asia/Seoul'.
-    :rtype: DATETIMETZ 또는 TIMETZ
+    :rtype: DATETIMETZ

 .. code-block:: sql